 What is it?
 Retired upholsterer John Milkovisch and his friends guzzled some 50,000 beers to give his small home in the Rice Military neighborhood its bizarre aluminum armor.

 Why go?
 A scenic drive from downtown, Beer Can House is one of H-Town’s quirkiest and most popular sites—and perhaps one of the world’s greatest examples of recycling.
 Shell out $5 to get inside the house, or just admire the beloved folk art creation from the sidewalk.

 What is it?
 One of Houston’s brightest cultural gems, Miller Outdoor Theatre in Hermann Park has been staging free outdoor performances since 1923.
 With eight months of free arts programming every year, the sloping lawn in front of the stage gets packed with locals toting blankets and picnics.

 What is it?
-The Gerald D. Hines Waterwall is one of Houston’s most popular spots to relax—and the city’s most photographed site.
+Formerly the Williams Waterwall, the Gerald D. Hines Waterwall is one of Houston’s most popular spots to relax—and the city’s most photographed site.
 It became fully operational in 1985.